tonyparkerov/monitor-qa-jobs/README.md

 # DOU QA Jobs Monitor

-A Node.js application that monitors DOU.ua for new QA job vacancies, filters them based on configured criteria, and sends notifications to a Telegram chat.
+A TypeScript application that monitors DOU.ua for new QA job vacancies, filters them based on configured criteria, and sends notifications to a Telegram chat.
+The application uses MongoDB for state persistence.

 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/tonyparkerov/monitor-qa-jobs/check-qa-jobs.yml?style=flat-square)

 ## 🚀 Features

 - Automatically scrapes QA job vacancies from DOU.ua focusing on remote positions
-- Filters jobs based on configurable exclusion terms
+- Filters jobs based on configurable exclusion terms (keywords and companies)
-- Tracks the last seen job to avoid sending duplicate notifications
+- Tracks the last seen job in MongoDB to avoid sending duplicate notifications
 - Sends formatted job notifications to a designated Telegram chat
-- Runs automatically via GitHub Actions on a daily schedule
+- Runs automatically via GitHub Actions on a weekday schedule (Monday-Friday)
-- Stores job information in MongoDB for persistent tracking
-- Provides detailed job statistics and analytics
+- TypeScript-based codebase with proper typing and modular architecture

 ## 🔄 How It Works